Frequently Asked Questions about Nkwúkwma Pemberton

 What is involved in the contaminated site remediation?
 Will residential development occur there in the future?

 To date, the applicant has completed extensive testing and commissioned three reports by SLR Consulting (environmental professionals) on the extent of the contamination and approach to remediation.
 If residential development is to be permitted in or near the contamination, extensive permitting, soil removal and other remediation will be required.
-Any future use of these lands will be subject to extensive government review and approval.
+Any future use of these lands not currently part of the rezoning application, will be subject to extensive government review and approval.
 A rezoning application cannot be submitted until there is an approved remediation plan.

 Are there any “Night Sky” specific bylaws in place for this development to help reduce “light pollution”.